 Program Goals and Outcome Measures

-Goal 1: Provide comprehensive and diverse experiences in community nutrition, foodservice management, and medical nutrition therapy.
+Goal 1: Program graduates will obtain comprehensive experiences in school and community nutrition, foodservice management, and medical nutrition therapy.

-- Upon completion of each portion of the DI (community, foodservice management, DI concentration, and MNT), 85% of interns will express satisfaction with the comprehensiveness of experiences.
+- Upon completion of the DI, 85% of interns will express satisfaction with the comprehensiveness of experiences in all rotations

-Goal 2: Prepare graduates who are competent entry-level practitioners.
+Goal 2: Program graduates will complete program requirements to become competent entry-level practitioners.

 - Upon final evaluation of each rotation, 100% of interns will receive a performance rating of Meets Expectations or higher on all knowledge requirements for dietetic interns.

-- 85% of program graduates will take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.
+- At least 85% of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - 90% of DI alumni will rate the program as “satisfactory” or higher on items related to preparation for competence as an entry-level practitioner.